Gilaine-UOT/Sql_challenge/README.md

 ![](https://github.com/Gilaine-UOT/Sql_challenge/blob/main/Images/Capture%207%20-.PNG)

-8.List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).
+8.List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name.

 ![](https://github.com/Gilaine-UOT/Sql_challenge/blob/main/Images/Capture%208%20-.PNG)